 With more than 100 areas of study across the arts, humanities, sciences, and social sciences, and a Foundational Core curriculum that promotes a broad base of knowledge, Taylor encourages students to ask hard questions, apply themselves to the tasks at hand, and embrace their callings.
 Our dedication to excellence in and out of the classroom has led to national recognition.

-- Taylor is ranked #1 Best Midwest College by U.S. News & World Report.
+- Taylor has been ranked in the top three Best Midwest Colleges by U.S. News & World Report for 26 years.

 - Taylor ranks second among Indiana schools, including Notre Dame, Butler, and Purdue, and second nationally among CCCU schools, including Trinity, Westmont, and Calvin, for average incoming freshman SAT score.